Editorial: Census gives clearer sense of US identify

 • The Census Bureau expects a total of roughly 140 million households will be included in the count.

-• About 95 percent of those households will receive U.S. Census questionnaires in their mailbox.
+• About 95% of those households will receive U.S. Census questionnaires in their mailbox.
 People will be able to complete the survey online this year, the first time ever.
 Telephone responses also will be used.

 • If the Census Bureau does not receive your reply by a certain date, your residence will be flagged for an in-person interview.
 Sometimes, surveys are sent in but not received by that date, so workers are sent out for home visits.
 While this can lead to confusion, the personal interview is the document that must be used.